 - A GPU: GPUs (or graphics cards) are used to improve computer graphics but they can also be used to mine Dogecoin.
 There are plenty of GPUs to choose from but here are a few to get you started:

 - A Scrypt ASIC Miner: This is a piece of hardware designed to do one job only.
-Scrypt ASIC miners are programmed to mine scrypt based currencies like Litecoin and Dogecoin.
+Scrypt ASIC miners are programmed to mine scrypt-based currencies like Litecoin and Dogecoin.
 ASIC miners are very powerful.
 They are also very expensive, very loud and can get very hot!
 Here’s a few for you to check out, and you can find parts for them on platforms such as Parallel Miner:

 Dogecoin Mining Software